 Yes, all of those pitiful thousands turned into healthy MILLIONS thanks to responsible conservation practices and contributions by hunters and sportsmen.
 So the next time you see a happy herd of deer, a swimming flock of wood ducks, or a playful pair of foxes, be sure to thank a hunter!

-, Virginia's leading hunting and fishing community on the net!
+Love this blog?
+Be sure to visit the Virginia Hunting Forum, Virginia's leading hunting and fishing community on the net!
 Join in on great discussions there and share your favorite wild game recipes!